ChrisPMohr/TronMath/README.md

 The final box for every branch either is guaranteed to have turn 3 tron, or lists the final draws or cards looked at (from Ancient Stirrings) after every decision is made by the player and the chance to find the missing tron piece in the cards seen here.

 Based on this tree, we can determine the total chance to have turn 3 tron.

+### Frequently Asked Questions
+Your questions here!

+### Future Work
+* Try calculating probabilities entirely by simulation.
+* Calculate probabilities for best hands without two tron lands.
+* Calculate probabilities for decks with Once Upon a Time.
+* Figure out a calculation for keep/mulligan advice and add to the spreadsheet.
+* Make simulation code nicer.